Home Schedule Assignments Grades Conduct

 Video Interview with Shane Carruth

-Week 11 The Politics of Space & Time / Exam 2
+Week 11 The Politics of Space & Time / Test 2

 Reading: 1.
 FAC: Gilles Deleuze, "Beyond the Movement-Image" (227-228 and bottom of 234-239) (Study Guide)